DesislavaNaydenova/Yoga4u/README.md

 2. From the source section drop-down menu, select the Master Branch.
 3. Once the master branch is selected, the page will automatically refresh, indicating successful deployment.

-The live link can be found here: [Love Running 2.0](https://code-institute-org.github.io/love-running-2.0/index.html)
+The live link can be found here: [Yoga4u](https://desislavanaydenova.github.io/Yoga4u/index.html)

 ## Credits

 ### Content

-- The text for the Home page was taken from Wikipedia Article A.
+- The text for the Home page was taken from (<https://spearehospital.com/10-reasons-men-should-do-yoga/>) (<https://www.goodhousekeeping.com/health/fitness/a42396941/yoga-for-beginners/#best-yoga-poses-for-beginners>)
 - Instructions on how to implement form validation on the Sign Up page were taken from a specific YouTube Tutorial.

 ### Media

-- The photos used on the home and sign-up pages are from an open-source site.
+- The photos used on the home and sign-up pages are from [www.Ppexes.com](<https://www.pexels.com/>).
-- The images used for the gallery page were taken from another open-source site.
+- The images used for the gallery page were taken from [www.Ppexes.com](https://www.pexels.com/)).

 ## Other General Project Advice